ehabkost/passerd/README.markdown

 * Run `git submodule update`
 * Run ./run.sh
-* Point your IRC client to server `localhost`, port 6667, using your IRC username as nickname, and your IRC password as password
+* Point your IRC client to server `localhost`, port 6667, using your Twitter login as nickname, and your Twitter password as password
 * Join the #twitter channel on the server
 * Have fun!